 - Watch Crazy Rich Asians with an Asian friend and try to appreciate this experience through their eyes.

 - Catch couple episodes of ‘Fresh Off the Boat” a comedy series about a Taiwanese immigrant family in the 90’s, and “Kim’s Convenience” about a Korean Canadian family who run a convenience store in Toronto.
 Kim’s Convenience is the first Canadian sitcom to feature Asian Canadian family members as lead characters.

 - Check out “20 BEST THINGS ABOUT BEING ASIAN” by Fung Bros for some laughs

 - Go to a local Asian Heritage Month event this May that celebrates a different Asian culture than one that you are familiar with.
 Visit a Buddhist shrine, a Sikh temple, a mosque, or an ethnic church to learn about the diverse Asian communities and their values and believes.

 - Learn to cook Asian cuisine with a friend using unfamiliar ingredients.
 Check out blogs such as www.justonecookbook.com by Namiko Hirasawa Chen, and www.cookwithmanali.com by Manali.

-- And finally, we hope you’ll share your Asian Heritage story on a .Asia domain. .Asia is the designated web extension for Asia and Asian communities worldwide.
-Come hangout with us on Facebook and Twitter this May to celebrate the many traditions and legacies of Asian Americans and Asian Canadians culture.
+- And finally, we hope you’ll share your Asian Heritage story on a .Asia domain. .Asia is the designated web address for Asia and Asian communities worldwide.
+Come hangout with us on Facebook and Twitter this May to celebrate the unique narratives and rich traditions of Asian-American and Asian-Canadians communities.